-Chicanx Latinx Commencement
+Chicanx Latinx Commencement Reception

-CLC continues to provide an opportunity to honor not only the graduates, but also their families, whose moral support is so critical to student success.
-The committee brings the Latinx community together to celebrate the significance of graduation.
+CLC Reception continues to provide an opportunity to honor not only the graduates, but also their families, whose moral support is so critical to student success.
+The committee brings the community together to celebrate the significance of graduation.

-The event consists of family and friends enjoying entertainment, a guest speaker, short speeches by the graduating seniors, student awards, and acknowledgment of faculty and staff that helped make this commencement celebration possible.
+The event consists of family and friends enjoying entertainment, a guest speaker, short speeches by the graduating seniors, student awards, and acknowledgment of faculty and staff that helped make this celebration possible.

 2023